Our Church School

 Tolerance of Different Faiths and Beliefs

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-Through our RE curriculum, which teaches the main faiths and focuses upon learning about religion and learning from religion, and through exploration of our whole school golden threads, we actively promote diversity by learning about celebrations of different faiths and cultures.
+Through our RE curriculum, which teaches the main faiths and focuses on learning about religion and from religion, and through exploration of our whole school golden threads, we actively promote diversity, learning about celebrations of different faiths and cultures.
 Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.

 British Traditions and Heritage